zhutao100/qwen-code/docs/developers/development/telemetry.md

 Built on **[OpenTelemetry]** — the vendor-neutral, industry-standard observability framework — Qwen Code's observability system provides:

-- **Universal Compatibility**: Export to any OpenTelemetry backend (Google Cloud, Jaeger, Prometheus, Datadog, etc.)
+- **Universal Compatibility**: Export to any OpenTelemetry backend (Aliyun, Jaeger, Prometheus, Datadog, etc.)
 - **Standardized Data**: Use consistent formats and collection methods across your toolchain
 - **Future-Proof Integration**: Connect with existing and future observability